GrinnellSEA/GrinnellSEA.github.io/_posts/2015-09-22-gsea-launches.md

 author: Cory McCartan
 ---

-The Grinnell Space Exploration Agency launched today.
-The first mission will be the [Near-Space Balloon Project](/missions/nearspaceballoon.html).
+The Grinnell Space Exploration Agency launched today.<!--END_EXCERPT-->  The first mission will be the [Near-Space Balloon Project](/missions/nearspaceballoon.html).

 ## Joining